FIN-004: Travel, Meals, and Entertainment Expenses Incurred on Behalf of the University

 Companion travel must be routed through a spend authorization review process in the finance system in order to confirm that the business purpose meets the IRS’ definition of a bona-fide business purpose and to confirm the tax liability to T&E Cardholders and/or other individuals.

 A current employee who requires disability-related accommodations for travel must submit a request with appropriate documentation in advance of booking travel to their HR Employee Relations Consultant.
 A Non-Employee disability-related accommodation request must be submitted with appropriate documentation in advance of booking travel to the University’s ADA Coordinator in the University’s Office for Equal Opportunity and Civil Rights at [email protected].

 Compliance with Policy:

-Compliance with this policy is the responsibility both of the person incurring expenses on behalf of the University, and those who certify compliance with these requirements by verifying funding availability and approving expenditures.
+Compliance with this policy is the responsibility of both the person incurring expenses on behalf of the University and those who certify compliance with these requirements by verifying funding availability and approving expenditures.
 Falsifying an expense report constitutes fraud and may be cause for legal action.
 In addition, failure to comply with the requirements of this policy and associated procedures may result in disciplinary action up to and including termination or expulsion in accordance with relevant University policies.

 Revised 6/22/22; Updated Links 3/6/20; Revised 5/29/19; Updated 6/13/18; 4/16/18; 12/11/2017, 10/12/17; Revised 8/28/17, 4/17/17, 4/13/17, 1/1/17, 5/10/16.